FriendsOfECMAScript/BenGorCookies/README.md

 * **links**: string that contains all the selectors and tags that interacts with cookies accepting them.
 * **maxPageYOffset**: by default scroll interaction is disabled.
 If this value is an integer value, and the window scroll-top is higher the cookies will be accepted.
-* **renderers**: array of renderers that adds some concrete logic.
-For now, the following renderers are available:
+* **plugins**: array of plugins that adds some concrete logic.
+For now, the following plugins are available:
     * *GoogleTagManager*: when the cookies are accepted the GTM snippets will be added after body tag.
-This renderer needs a GTM id passed as argument.
+This plugin needs a GTM id passed as argument.
 * **template**: string that contains HTML code printing your cookies component.
 We provide some predefined templates:
     * *Default*: default HTML template